machanism-org/machai/ghostwriter/src/site/markdown/act.md

 ### Default user prompt: `public.prompt`

-Set `default.public.prompt` in TOML to give an act a default request when the caller does not append one after the act name:
+Use the `prompt` setting through the `public.prompt` configuration property.
+In a TOML act, set `default.public.prompt` to give the act a default request:

 ```toml
 [default]